pyrogn/tic-tac-toe/README.md

 - clone the repository
 - `pip install .`
 - `TIC_TAC_TOE_TOKEN_TG=token app` (entry point) or `python -m tic_tac_toe.bot`
+- TODO: what is the option for rust version?

 ## Flow diagram of `ConversationHandler`